wasabia/react_webpack_rails/README.md

 ```

 ### Development
-Run webpack in watch mode using script:
+Run webpack in auto-reloading mode using script:

     $ npm start

+Run webpack in hot-auto-reloading mode using script:

+    $ npm run start-hot-dev

 Or manually: